-Start the program from the beginning or at the selected task.
-When you press the Start button, it changes to the Pause button.

-Pause the running program.

-When you press the Pause button, it changes to the Start button again.

-Execute the unit command that are currently selected.
+► Start the program from the beginning or at the selected task.
+When you press the Start button, it changes to the Pause button. П Pause the running program.
+When you press the Pause button, it changes to the Start button again. $\triangleright$ Execute the unit command that are currently selected.

-When done, it is automatically selected with the next command.

 Terminate an ongoing task.

-Depending on the purpose of the menu, some buttons are not available in the preview screen.
+Note Depending on the purpose of the menu, some buttons are not available in the preview screen.